Glasgow-ICG/Twin-Airy_PSF_extended-volume_localization/README.md

 #### **Codes_blood_flow_tracking** ####

-Folder _"Codes_blood_flow_tracking"_ contains the matlab scripts and functions that were used to process the zebrafish blood flow measurement data, i.e. to localize and track the tracer beads in 3D.
+Folder _"Codes_blood_flow_tracking"_ contains the MATLAB scripts and functions that were used to process the zebrafish blood flow measurement data, i.e. to localize and track the tracer beads in 3D.

 _"calib.m"_ performs the xyz calibration using the recorded PSF calibration stack, outputting file named _"CALIB.mat"_ with its three columns being the two-lobe disparity, the axial coordinate, and the lateral shift of the PSF;